 Refer to the FBA inventory storage limits Help page for more information.

-For purposes of calculating IPI, we consider an item excess or overstock if it has over 90 days of supply based on the forecasted demand.
+In calculating IPI, we consider an item excess or overstock if it has over 90 days of supply based on the forecasted demand.

 Your in-stock rate indicates in general how well you replenish your inventory to meet the demand of customers.
 The in-stock rate itself is not a direct input into your IPI score and a low in-stock rate does not negatively impact IPI, unless your most popular products consistently go out of stock, and the products that remain in-stock have low sales, are aged or overstocked.